 Single-family rentals, or SFRs for short, are single-family homes that are rented out to tenants.
 Prospective renters are attracted to single-family homes because they are generally larger than multi-family units, located in more suburban areas, have access to outdoor space and overall represent much of what a family with kids may look for.

 From the homeownership peak in 2004 to 2018, the number of married couples with children that owned homes fell by 2.7 million, while the number renting rose by 680,000.
-These changes have meant that families with children now make up a larger share of renter households (29 percent) than owner households (26 percent).
+These changes mean that the number of married couples with children that owned homes fell by 2.7 million, while the number renting rose by 680,000.

 Investing in SFR real estate is popular among both retail and institutional investors.
 In general, these properties make money from their net operating income, which is the rent minus the operating expenses.